Property markets have their ups and downs, but there’s something to be said for receiving cash flow every month.

 The current fall in real estate values have led share prices of many property investment and development companies in Singapore to drop.
 InvestAsian believes some of them are undervalued.

 Sinarmas Stock: A Global Real Estate Firm

 Sinarmas Land (SGX:A26), originating in Singapore, is engaged in the property business through operations in Indonesia, China, Malaysia, and Singapore.
-The firm has long-term investments in major commercial buildings, hotels and resorts.
+They have long-term investments in major commercial buildings, hotels, and resorts.

 The firm aims to become Southeast Asia’s leading property developer.
-With over 40 years of experience in the field, Sinarmas Land Ltd has the knowledge and ambition to capture growth in ASEAN.
+With over 40 years worth of experience in the field, Sinarmas Land has the knowledge and ambition to capture growth in ASEAN.